 Microplane or nutmeg grater

-Separate the eggs: Separate the eggs, placing the yolks in one bowl and the whites in another (I recommend the 3-Bowl Method for this step).
-Cover the whites and refrigerate until needed (or freeze if aging the eggnog for longer than a day).
+Separate the eggs.
+Separate the eggs, placing the yolks in a medium bowl and the whites in a large bowl (I recommend the 3-Bowl Method for this step).
+Cover the whites and refrigerate until needed, or freeze if aging the eggnog for longer than a day.

-Whisk the yolks with the sugar: Combine the yolks and the sugar in a medium mixing bowl.
-Whisk by hand, or with a mixer, until the mixture is smooth and creamy, and it has lightened to a lemon-yellow color.
+Whisk the yolks with the sugar.
+Add the sugar to the yolks and whisk by hand or with a mixer until the mixture is smooth, creamy, and lightened to a lemon-yellow color.

-Whisk in the milk, cream, and liquor (if using): Pour the milk, cream, and liquor into the bowl with the egg mixture and whisk until combined.
+Whisk in the milk, cream, and liquor (if using).
+Add the milk, cream, and liquor and whisk until combined.

-Cover and refrigerate: Cover the bowl and chill in the refrigerator for at least an hour.
-The more liquor you add, the longer it will keep — non-alcoholic eggnog should be consumed within a day; eggnog with 1/2 to 1 cup of liquor will keep for several days; and eggnog with 1 1/2 cups of liquor will keep for several weeks and continue aging and thickening quite nicely.
+Cover and refrigerate.
+Cover the bowl and refrigerate for at least 1 hour.
+The more liquor you add, the longer it will keep — non-alcoholic eggnog should be consumed within 1 day; eggnog with 1/2 to 1 cup of liquor will keep for several days; and eggnog with 1 1/2 cups of liquor will keep for several weeks and continue aging and thickening quite nicely.
 (If aging for longer than a few days, transfer the eggnog to a sealed glass container or a mason jar.)

-Contains Raw Eggs: This recipe contains raw eggs.
+Raw eggs: This recipe contains raw eggs.
 Use very fresh, organic eggs if at all possible.
-Consuming raw or undercooked eggs can increase your risk for certain food-borne illnesses, especially if you have a medical condition.
+Be aware that consuming raw or undercooked eggs can increase your risk for certain food-borne illnesses, especially if you have a medical condition.

-Cooked Eggnog: If you'd prefer to cook your eggnog, follow these instructions.
+Cooked eggnog: If you'd prefer to cook your eggnog, follow these instructions.
 Warm the milk and cream in a saucepan over medium heat until just starting to bubble around the edges.
-Meanwhile whisk the egg yolks together in a separate bowl.
+Meanwhile, whisk the egg yolks together in a separate bowl.
 Slowly whisk the warm milk into the eggs, then return the mixture to medium heat and continue to cook, stirring gently, until thickened to your eggnog-y liking.
 Serve immediately or chill for up to 3 days before serving.
-For extra thickness, whip 1 cup of whipping cream and fold into the eggnog before serving.
+For extra thickness, whip up 1 cup of heavy cream and fold into the eggnog before serving.